Welcome to Scholarships for Autism

 Autism?
 All of these unique, special things our son was doing meant he had Autism?
 Our world was changed forever.
 We had two choices; we could sit around and feel sorry for ourselves, or we could be as positive as possible, researching, networking, and being involved.
 We chose the latter and haven't turned back.

 We researched the many different types of therapies that help children like Kaden succeed in life and signed him up.
 We trained ourselves as best as possible and met with other parents to learn from their experiences.

 It has been nine years since that seemingly dreadful day.
+We have participated in many, many different types of therapies.
+Some were successful and others weren't as successful.
 Our thoughts are much more positive now.
-Having a child with autism has made us grow in ways we never would have otherwise.
+Having a child with Autism has made us grow in ways we never would have otherwise.
 Kaden has been through speech, occupational, and behavioral therapies.
 We have enrolled him in special programs and tried varous diet changes and medications.
 With a continued strong drive and determination, and continued support of family and friends, doctors, teachers and therapists, we have faith that Kaden will find his way and become independent.
 We are so excited to see him accomplish this goal, because no matter what, "Kaden, you can do it!"